-If you are an accredited trade union representative recognised by us for collective bargaining purposes, no action will be taken under this policy, save for the of suspending of you in a case of suspected gross misconduct, until the matter has been discussed (with your consent) with a full time official of the relevant union.
+If the employee is an accredited trade union representative recognised by the school/Local Authority for collective bargaining purposes, no action will be taken under this policy, save for of suspending the employee in a case of suspected gross misconduct, until the matter has been discussed (with the employee's consent) with a full time official of the relevant union.

-If consent is withheld, we may continue to apply its policy.
+If consent is withheld the school may continue to apply its policy.